shawnco67/prep/README.md

 Code for the course

-## If you run into issues, please contact me at jp@developwithpassion.com
+## If you run into issues following this setup, please contact me at jp@developwithpassion.com

 ## Whenever asked to open a mingw terminal, complete the following: